Structure and Composition of the Atmosphere

 1. Assertion (A): The greenhouse effect is primarily due to water vapour in the atmosphere.

-c) The A is true, but the R is false.
+c) A is true, but R is false.

-d) The A is false.
+d) A is false.

 b)

-2. The atmosphere contains various layers each having a characteristic composition.
-The correct sequence starting from the earth’s surface is:
+2. The atmosphere contains various layers, each having a characteristic composition.
+The correct sequence starting from the Earth’s surface is:

 a) Troposphere – Stratosphere – Mesosphere – Thermosphere